-The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedures and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm
+The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedures and practice for all agencies in Hertfordshire working with children and their families.

+$\frac{https://hertsscb.proceduresonline.com/index.ht}{m}$

-Nobel School Staff & Volunteers
+School Staff & Volunteers

-All Nobel school staff, including supply staff, volunteers and contract workers have a responsibility to provide a safe environment in which children can learn.
+All school and college staff, including supply staff, volunteers and contract workers have a responsibility to provide a safe environment in which children can learn.